Author – Dirk Schaefer

 Whatever the motivation, innovation is good, but it requires more than just having a good idea.
 The process from having an idea to having an actual product or service that is ready for commercialisation is complex and requires levels of due diligence to de-risk making a significant investment in time and money.

-There are a number of different methodologies for bringing along innovating in companies and all have their merits.
+There are a number of different methodologies for bringing along innovation in companies and all have their merits.
 The New Product Development (NPD) process is a gated eight stage process ranging from ideation through to commercialisation and review of market performance.
 The idea of the NPD process is to systematically take innovators through the different gates and only move on once a gate has been cleared.

 The Design Thinking methodology brings innovation along by focusing on design which gravitates around customer needs.
 The premise here is that good design is one of the most important steps in the product or service development process.
 This iterative process gradually improves the product through soliciting customer feedback over a number of design iterations.